moniljhaveri/DeepLearningProject/README.md

 Run dqn_breakout.ipynb.
 This will run Breakout.

 #### PG:
-Run the jupyter notebook scripts in the policy gradient code folder, and the agent will automatically load the last check point, which is the final result of out trained agents.
+Run the jupyter notebook scripts in the policy gradient code folder, and the agent will automatically load the last check point, which is the final result of our trained agents.